Table Of Contents

 Here are the main places to check:

-Featured Section on Your Profile
+Featured Section On Your Profile

 This section highlights your best work.
 Many people upload their resumes here, so anyone visiting their profile can easily download it.

-Media Section Under About or Experience
+Media Section Under About Or Experience

 Your resume may be attached to your About summary or to a specific job role.
 This helps support a certain part of your career story.